JFTavares/BooknandoPageList/README.md

 ## Important
 This plugins are released **without warranties**.

+## Problems and limits
+The inDesign plugin do not applu numbers in inicial pages or in pages where the box text start in the middle of page.
+Working on it!

 ## Contact
 If you have troubles or the plugin are no working please use the Github Issues to indicate it.
 I love have ideas to improve this work.